The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: Non-Skimming Equilibria

 \begin{proof}[Proof of Theorem \ref{lemma:2Skim}:] By Lemma \ref{lem:swap-eq}, we know that $\mathcal{S}$ gives an equilibrium.
 From Lemma \ref{lem:eq2}, we have that $\mu_1(S) = \mu_1(E)$ and $\mu_2(S) = \mu_2(E)$.
 Since the same number of consumers buy in each period under $\mathcal{S}$ and $\mathcal{E}$, the duropolist earns the same revenue in $\mathcal{S}$ as in $\mathcal{E}$.
 By repeatedly swapping pairs which are out of order, we obtain an equilibrium with the same revenue which satisfies the skimming property. \end{proof}

-We conjecture that our two-period result extends to the $T$-period case, and therefore our bounds would apply not just to skimming-property satisfying equilibria, but to all sub-game perfect Nash equilibria.
+We conjecture that our two-periods result extends to the $T$-periods case, and therefore our bounds would apply not just to skimming-property satisfying equilibria, but to all sub-game perfect Nash equilibria.

-\begin{conjecture} The profits of the duropolist in any SPNE are at least the profits of the corresponding static monopolist, but at most double. \end{conjecture}